|

 Rainy season: Summer rains are expected to fall

-on northern CKGR between November and March, but
+on northern CKGR between November and March,

-Rainstorms are frequent but fast and roads can
+certain.
+Rainstorms are frequent but fast and

-is essential.
+4x4 vehicle is essential.

 Dry season: May to October is hot, dry and dusty